apache/metron/metron-interface/metron-alerts/README.md

 1. Copy the `$METRON_HOME/bin/metron-alerts-ui` script to `/etc/init.d/metron-alerts-ui`

 1. [Express](https://expressjs.com/) is installed at `$METRON_HOME/web/expressjs/` as part of the Management UI installation process.
-The Management UI should be installeed first on the same host as the Alerts UI.
+The Management UI should be installed first on the same host as the Alerts UI.

 ### From Package Manager